hypeJunction/hypeMatchmaker/README.md

 Match users by existing relationships, second degree connections, group membership and profile information

 Features:

+* Users can suggest friends to each other
-* Define relationships that qualify connections, friendships and memberships
+* Automated suggestions based on user connections, friendships and group membership
-* Specify which profile fields should be used for match-making
+* Automated suggestions based on profile fields and tags
 * Weighed matching algorithms and relevance scoring
 * Performance-oriented